darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 > If the implementation is hard to explain, it’s a bad idea

-What I am trying to say here is that just to be careful with creating plpy functions.
-Not to heavy, not too complex.
-Simplicity can bring you a lot of benefits later when you have to squash a bug.
+What I am trying to point out here is that you should be careful when creating plpython functions, they should not be too complex.
+Simplicity can bring you a lot of benefits, especially when debugging the code to nail a bug.

 # Hello world